mmistakes/minimal-mistakes/_posts/2023-11-26-tableau_specialist.md

 #### Scatter plot
 scatter plots to visualuze relationships between numerical variables.

-scatter plots are used to understand the relationship between two or more variables rather than a single mwasure.
+scatter plots are used to understand the relationship between two or more variables rather than a single measure.

 #### Bar chart
 bar charts  to compare data across categories

 #### Line chart
 Line charts connect individual data points in a view.
-They provided a simple wqy to visualize a sequence of values and are useful when you want to see trends over time
+They provided a simple wqy to visualize a sequence of values and are useful when you want to see trends **over time**

 line chart compare numeric data over time

 #### Pareto Chart
-Pareto Chart is a type of contains both bars and line graph, where individual values are represented in decending order by bars, and aecending cumulative total is represented by the line
+Pareto Chart is a type of contains both bars and line graph, where individual values are represented in **decending order by bars**, and **aecending cumulative total is represented by the line**

 #### Stacked bar
-stacked bar charts compare numeric data over two dimwnsion
+stacked bar charts compare numeric data over two dimension

 #### Histogram
-A histogram is a chart that displays the shape of distribution.
-A histogram looks like a bar chart but groups values for a continuous measure into ranges, or bins.
+A histogram is a chart that displays the shape of **distribution**.
+A histogram looks like a bar chart but groups values for **a continuous measure into ranges, or bins.**

 histogram uses bins to subdivide a continuous measure into a discrete bins.

-histogram always bins data and uses the COUNT or COUNT DISTINCT function to count the number of occurences withib the bin.
+histogram always bins data and uses the **COUNT or COUNT DISTINCT function** to count the number of occurences within the bin.

 #### bulet chart
-A bullet graph is a variation of a bar graph developed to replace dashboard gauges and meters.
+A bullet graph is a variation of a bar graph developed to replace dashboard **gauges and meters**.
 A bullet graph is useful for comparing the performance of a **primary measure to one or more other measures.**

-Bullet chart combines a barchart with a reference line
+Bullet chart combines a **barchart with a reference line**

 #### Tree map

-Try adjusting size on a tree map and you will see it is not an option
+Try **adjusting size** on a tree map and you will see it is **not an option**

 #### Showing trends over time
-Some of the best visualization for showing trends over time are line charts, area charts, and vbar charts
+Some of the best visualization for showing trends over time are **line charts, area charts, and bar charts**

 #### To visualize the distribution of a single continuous measure
 Box plot, Histogram

 ### Bin
-bin can be created on a continuous measure or numeric dimension
+bin can be created on a **continuous measure or numeric dimension**

-Create bins from a measure you can create a dimension
+Create bins from a measure you can **create a dimension**

 It's sometimes useful to convert a **continuous measure**(or a **nemeric dimension**) into bins.